Local Labour Market Information

 What is Local Labour Market Information?

 It is research and data about the job market, workforce trends and the economy in Grand Erie.
-Information is collected by talking with business owners, HR people and others, and by analyzing statistical data from reliable sources such as Statistics Canada.
+We talk with business owners and other key players, and analyze statistical data from reliable sources such as Statistics Canada.

 Why is it important?

 Having timely, fact-based data about local trends allows the Workforce Planning Board to identify labour force issues and challenges in our communities: Brantford, Brant, Haldimand, Norfolk, Six Nations and Missassaugas of the Credit.
-We then work with a wide array of community partners to develop solutions.
+We then work with community partners on solutions.

 Labour Market Reports